Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Method

 \subsection{Van der Waals Force}

-Our key technical insight is that in the context of KL-divergence imitation constraints, see \cref{eq:constrained-problem-constraints}, all relevant quantities in the approach of \citep{zahavy2023discovering}, including dual-conjugate variables and successor features, can be estimated off-policy using a DICE importance sampling procedure.
+In offline diversity maximization under imitation constraints, the main practical obstacle is that both (i) the constraint-violation signal and (ii) many diversity signals (e.g., discriminator-based objectives) are difficult to estimate reliably without environment interaction, which destabilizes alternating optimization.
+Our key technical insight is that, under KL-divergence imitation constraints (cf.~\cref{eq:constrained-problem-constraints}), all relevant quantities needed for VdW-based diversity optimization, including dual variables and successor features, can be estimated off-policy using a DICE importance sampling procedure from the offline dataset.